Military Vehicle Registration & SCRA Protections by State

 The Servicemembers Civil Relief Act, codified at 50 USC 3901, protects servicemembers from being treated as residents of a state simply because military orders placed them there.
 For vehicle registration: a service member can keep registration and license plates of the home-of-record state.
 The duty-station state cannot impose personal property tax, ad valorem tax, or vehicle license fee on a vehicle owned by the nonresident servicemember.
 The duty-station state also cannot require sales or use tax when the vehicle was purchased and titled in the home state before the move.

-The protection runs for the duration of active-duty orders.
-It applies to any state, any branch, and any rank.
-It does not require the vehicle to physically remain in the home state, only that the home of record stays the legal residence.
+The protection runs for the duration of active-duty orders, and it applies regardless of state, branch, or rank.
+The vehicle does not have to physically stay in the home state.
+What matters is that the home of record remains the legal residence.

 MSRRA: the spouse extension

-The Military Spouses Residency Relief Act, signed into law in 2009 and expanded by the Veterans Auto and Education Improvement Act of 2022, extends the same residency protection to the spouse.
-As of 2022 amendment, the spouse can elect the servicemember's state of legal residence even if the spouse never lived there.
-The spouse keeps that elected residency for tax, voting, and vehicle registration purposes as long as marriage and orders both remain active.
+The Military Spouses Residency Relief Act, signed into law in 2009, extends the same residency protection to the spouse.
+The 2018 Veterans Benefits and Transition Act amended MSRRA so the spouse can elect the servicemember's state of legal residence even if the spouse never lived there.
+The Veterans Auto and Education Improvement Act of 2022 widened the menu further: for tax years starting in 2023, a couple may elect either spouse's domicile or the servicemember's duty station.
+The elected residency holds for tax, voting, and vehicle registration as long as both the marriage and the orders stay active.

 The documentation stack